Its Thanksgiving and I find myself struggling to write something that has that festive feeling appropriate for this season.

 Those in the military, armed services, serving our nation and not spending this time with their family.
 Missionaries all over the world serving God, fulfilling their divine calling but still missing their family.

 I know and feel your pain; I empathize with you.
 I wish I can tell you it will get better tonight but I would be lying.
 You don’t need that from me, it will get better with time though.

 As dark and painful things might seem, there is hope in Christ.
 You don’t have to be religious or even be a Christian to believe in that hope.
 Jesus came and died for everyone and especially you.
 He can fill that void and pain right now, just call on to Him.
 That simple?
 Yes, go on and try it.

-I pray that those tears will soon become tears of joy and not sadness.
-Your mourning will become dancing, no more sad songs, may your lips be filled with praises.
+I pray that your tears will soon become tears of joy and not sadness.
+Your mourning will become dancing, no more sad songs, and may your lips be filled with praises.

 Thinking of you, you are in my prayers.